Your Upper Peninsula Michigan Travel Guide

 If you head north over the Mackinac Bridge, you’ll hit Sault Ste.
 Marie and the International Bridge to Canada.

-If you head northwest over the bridge, you’ll find one of the most popular tourist destinations in the state, Tahquamenon Falls.
-Tahquamenon Falls, a set of two waterfalls surrounded by a forest of white pine, is one of Michigan’s most visited spots.
+If you head northwest over the bridge, you’ll find one of the most popular tourist destinations in the state, Tahquamenon Falls State Park.
+Tahquamenon Falls, the largest waterfall east of the Mississippi, is a set of two waterfalls surrounded by a forest of white pine, is one of Michigan’s most visited spots.
 In the autumn months, the rushing falls are backlit by brilliant display of fall foliage; it’s a perfect spot for a fall color tour.

 You can use our guide to the Eastern U.P. for more detailed information about must-see spots in the area.